Claim: "Love bugs" are the result of a genetic experiment gone wrong at the University of Florida.

 Supposedly, the lovebug was "created" in a lab at UF by crossing a fly and a mosquito in an attempt to create an enemy for mosquito larva.
 It supposedly got loose and now populates the whole southern US.

-Origins: The "love bug" (also known as the honeymoon fly, telephone bug,
+Origins: The "love bug," a fly in the Bibionidae family (also known as the honeymoon fly, telephone bug,

 Every May and September these sex-crazed critters become an annoyance bordering on intolerable as the air teems with mating pairs.
 But the "love bugs" haven't always been part of the Floridian landscape, thus we've seen an abundance of "mad scientist" stories about how the state came to be infested with them.
 (Love bugs are not solely a Floridian plague; they range throughout the Gulf states and into Mexico and Central America, as well as up into Georgia and South Carolina.
 But they seem